 The majority of collections recorded by the Photographic Survey are those in country houses, with large numbers of portraits and Old Master paintings.
-Most of the photographs are of paintings, drawings and watercolours, but sculpture, architecture and architectural drawings are also included in the Survey.
-Copies of all photographs of paintings, drawings and sculptures are filed under the artists’ names or relevant section in the Witt and Conway Library.
+Most of the photographs are of paintings, drawings and watercolours, but sculpture, architecture and architectural drawings are also included in the Photographic Survey.
+Copies of all photographs of paintings, drawings and sculptures are filed under the artists’ names or relevant section in the Witt Library and the Conway Library.

 Images from the Photographic Survey are open to all.